ansible/awx/docs/docsite/rst/userguide/insights.rst

 All SCM/Project syncs occur automatically the first time you save a new project.
 However, if you want them to be updated to what is current in Insights, manually update the SCM-based project by clicking the |update| button under the project's available Actions.

 .. |update| image:: ../common/images/update-button.png
+   :alt: Update button to manually refresh the SCM-based project

 This process syncs your Insights project with your Insights account solution.
 Notice that the status dot beside the name of the project updates once the sync has run.